PennyLaneAI/PennyLane-qsharp/README.rst

 Installation
 ============

-This plugin requires Python version 3.6 and above, as well as PennyLane and Q#.
+This plugin requires Python version 3.6 or above, as well as PennyLane and Q#.
 Installation of this plugin, as well as all dependencies, can be done using ``pip``:

    	$ python -m pip install pennylane-qsharp